CollinHeist/CropTop/README.md

 I created a rough draft of our Product Design Requirments (PDR) today.
 It can be found [here](https://github.com/kcaisley/CropTop/blob/master/Documentation/product_design_requirements.md).
 We will be workshoping it in our team meeting tomorrow at 2:30pm.
 One of the biggest questions I have about this document is whether or not I should be including requirements like the voltage of components and the communication protocols used.
 It seems these sorts of details are not something that matter to client; instead they are up to the engineer to decide.
 Perhaps in the final revision, they will be removed.

 ## Wednesday, September 19th
 Dr. Robertson, Ryan, and I were present at the meeting today.
-We primarily discussed the following topics:
+We primarily discussed the draft Product Design Requirements document, the draft of the budget, submission and grading of our coursework, and the schedule/next steps:

--Product Design Requirements Review
+##### Product Design Requirements
+I brought up several suggestions for replacing elements of the project with cheaper or more intergrated solutions.
+Dr. Robertson commented that any changes should be primarily motivated by improving manufacturability, reliability, and performance of the device and should not modify the behavior of the device without good reason.
+Morever, Dr. Robertson emphasized that cost and asthetics should not be prioritized when redesigning the device.

--Preliminary Budget Review
+##### Project Budget
+  - It may be several weeks before funding from the capstone course is available.
+To that end, Dr. Robertson allowed funding directly available via him, and has encouraged us to to use that funding to acquire any components or equipment we need soon.
--Course Work Submission/Grading
+- Course Work Submission/Grading
--Next steps & schedule
+- Next steps & schedule